rencire/wofl/README.md

 # WOFL (WOrkFLow)
-A template generator for "nix and git" based workflows.
+A project template generator for an opinionated workflow.
+Depends on:

+- git
+- lefthook
+- nix
+- niv

 See `templates` folder for some opinionated starter templates.